odkr/sucgi/README.rst

-suCGI should work on any system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension; any Unix-like system that has been released since 2018 and that does *not* target embedded systems should do.
+suCGI should work on any system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension; any Unix-like system that has been released recently-ish and that does *not* target embedded systems should do.

 Installation